lianadna/freeCodeCamp-responsive-web-design/README.md

 |-----------|-------------|--------|
 | `responsive-web-design` | Projects focused on HTML & CSS, responsive layouts, and accessibility | 🔧 In Progress |

-More folders and topics may be added over time.
+More directories and topics may be added over time.